Abhiabhishekx23/Abhiabhishekx23/README.md

   - Self-Driving Cars focusing on real-time object detection and perception with YOLO, OpenCV, LIDAR, TensorFlow, and ROS 🚗💡
 - 💡 Previously worked on:
   - Health-AI to predict Diabetes, Heart Disease, and Parkinson's Disease using AI.
   - English-to-French Neural Machine Translation, leveraging Hugging Face Transformers, TensorFlow, and the Opus-100 dataset for high-quality translations. 🌐📚
+  - Built a skin disease detection model using ResNet50 and Explainable AI techniques like Grad-CAM and SHAP.
 - 🌱 I’m currently learning Web Development to broaden my horizons! 🌐
 - 🎯 My core skills include Python, C++, AI/ML/DL, and Blockchain.